Castle school – Curriculum Overview

 Teaching objectives are focussed and are based on assessments made by teachers and other professionals.
 They are presented in small steps so that the pupils experience success.

 English and Communication is an essential area of the Academy curriculum.
 Communication includes several different areas; receptive and expressive communication skills, reading and writing.
-The Centre, with the support of Speech and Language Therapists, is committed to providing an environment which is adapted to the communication needs of all our pupils.
+Castle school, with the support of Speech and Language Therapists, is committed to providing an environment which is adapted to the communication needs of all our pupils.
 We use a range of strategies to support communication, including;

 - Spoken word.